What are the responsibilities and job description for the Assistant United States Attorney (Criminal) position at U.S. Department of Justice?

 About the Office

 The U.S. Attorney's Office for the District of Montana is considered a medium-sized district and has offices located in Billings, Butte, Great Falls, Helena, and Missoula.
-The Criminal Division prosecutes a wide range of federal cases involving child exploitation/child pornography, human trafficking, organized crime, terrorism, complex securities and fraud cases, international narcotics, health care fraud, and public corruption.
-The District also prosecutes in federal court those violent crime cases which occur on Native American Reservations.
-These cases include white collar, assault, burglary, drugs, sexual assault, and homicide.
-AUSAs assigned to the reservations act as a liaison between the reservation(s) and the United States Attorney.
-The Civil Division prosecutes and defends every conceivable variety of affirmative and defensive cases filed in the District of Montana, at both the trial and appellate levels, involving matters such as health care, civil rights, environmental, false claims, immigration matters, all varieties of tort and discriminatory claims against the sovereign, the internet, telecommunications, energy policies, and First Amendment issues.
-AUSAs are assigned to a unit within either the criminal or civil divisions in one of the branch offices.
+The Criminal Division prosecutes a wide range of federal cases involving immigration, terrorism, domestic and international narcotics distribution, illegal firearm possession, violent crime, child exploitation/child pornography, human trafficking, organized crime, complex securities and fraud cases, health care fraud, and public corruption.
+Those matters include the prosecution of violent crimes and other cases on most of Montana’s Native American Reservations, including homicide, sexual and non-sexual assault, burglary, drug distribution, and fraud.
+The successful candidate for this position will work in the Great Falls branch office and will be assigned to one or more reservations to act as a liaison between the reservation(s) and the United States Attorney.
+The Civil Division prosecutes and defends affirmative and defensive cases filed in the District of Montana, at both the trial and appellate levels, involving matters such as health care, civil rights, the environment, false claims, immigration, tort and discrimination claims against the sovereign, the internet, telecommunications, energy policies, and the First Amendment.
+AUSAs are assigned to a unit within either the criminal or civil divisions.

 Job Description

-The District prosecutes a full range of federal criminal cases.
-The casework for this position would entail the investigation and prosecution of matters ranging from child exploitation/child pornography, drug crimes, violent crimes, including firearms offenses, organized crime, criminal immigration matters, economic crimes, and general crimes.
-The casework will have an emphasis on violent, drug, and fraud crimes.
-The qualified applicant would be expected to: (a) assist federal law enforcement agents in structuring and implementing criminal investigative plans and strategies; (b) actively participate in grand jury proceedings, including the presentation of witnesses before the grand jury; (c) litigate cases of moderate to high complexity from start to finish with limited supervision; and (d) write and argue his or her own appeals in addition to assisting in the drafting, editing, and arguing of other appeals as assigned.
-This position may also be assigned cases specific to Indian Country.
+The casework for this position would entail the investigation and prosecution of matters ranging from criminal immigration, drug distribution, violent crime in Indian Country, illegal firearm possession, child exploitation/child pornography, organized crime, and economic crimes, with a primary emphasis on violent crime in Indian Country, immigration, and drugs.
+The qualified applicant would be expected to: (a) assist federal law enforcement agents in structuring and implementing criminal investigative plans and strategies; (b) actively participate in grand jury proceedings, including the presentation of witnesses before the grand jury; (c) litigate cases of moderate to high complexity from start to finish with limited supervision; and (d) write and argue appeals.

 Qualifications